 Top Attractions in Rome, Italy

-In the middle of the Tiber is a boat-shaped island that is definitely worth exploring.
+In the middle of the Tiber is a boat-shaped island worth exploring.
 It was formed in the 6th century BC, and the legend of how it was formed is rather gruesome.
-After the fall of the tyrant Tarquinius Superbus, the seventh king of Rome, and one of its most unpopular rulers of all time, an angry mob threw his body into the river, and it settled on the riverbed, accumulating so much silt that it grew to form Tiber Island.
+After the fall of the tyrant Tarquinius Superbus, the seventh king of Rome and one of its most unpopular rulers of all time, an angry mob threw his body into the river, and it settled on the riverbed, accumulating so much silt that it grew to form Tiber Island.

-Another legend says that Romans collected all the wheat that belonged to Tarquinius Superbus and threw it into the Tiber, where it gradually formed the foundation of the island.
+Another legend says that Romans collected all the wheat that belonged to Tarquinius Superbus and threw it into the Tiber, where it gradually formed the island’s foundation.

-Although Tiber Island was considered a dangerous, lawless place many centuries ago, that changed with the construction of a temple to Aesculapius, the Greek god of healing, in the 3rd century BC.
+Although Tiber Island was considered a dangerous, lawless place many centuries ago, its status changed when a temple for Aesculapius, the Greek god of healing, was constructed in the 3rd century BC.

-In reality, the island was probably chosen because of its isolation from the rest of Rome, protecting citizens from infectious diseases such as the plague.
-But the legend of the ship and the snake captured the popular imagination, to such an extent that Tiber Island was even re-modelled in the 1st century, in order to resemble a ship.
+In reality, the island was probably chosen because of its isolation from the rest of Rome, protecting citizens from infectious diseases like the plague.
+However, the legend of the ship and the snake captured the popular imagination to such an extent that Tiber Island was even re-modelled in the 1st century to resemble a ship.

-Today, Tiber Island is a haven of peace and quiet as you walk around the island.
-In the summer, Tiber Island hosts the annual Isola del Cinema film festival.
+Today, Tiber Island is a haven of peace as you walk around it.
+In the summer, it hosts the annual Isola del Cinema film festival.
 It is also featured in the action-adventure video game Assassin’s Creed: Brotherhood.

 Catch a Glimpse of the Italian President’s Residence at the Quirinal Palace